Willie Maddren: International career

-Maddren played for England under-23's five times.
+Maddren played for England under-23s five times.
 He was called up to the senior side, but never made an appearance.

 Management career

 When Malcolm Allison became Middlesbrough manager in 1982 Maddren returned to Ayresome Park as physiotherapist.
 By then Boro were struggling in the old Second Division.
 Allison was sacked on 24 March 1984, and was replaced by Jack Charlton as caretaker manager with Maddren as assistant.
 The new management team helped to avoid relegation and Maddren was promoted to post of manager at the season's end.
 In his first full season, 1984–85, Middlesbrough struggled and avoided relegation on the last day of the season.
 The following season Maddren was sacked with 13 games remaining, replaced by his assistant Bruce Rioch.
 Boro were relegated at the end of the season to the Third Division and the club went into liquidation.

 Following his sacking Maddren concentrated on his sports shop business.
 The Willie Maddren Trophy is a charity football competition, whose proceeds go towards the Mike Findley MND Fund.